HttpAnimation/FYC-Rewrite-V2/README.md

-# FYC Rewrite V2
+# FYC-Rewrite V2
-blank branch for other thing
+This is the main/defualt repo.